-Any age starting at age eight and above can participate.
+Any age starting at age nine and above can participate.
 This option allows teams with five or more to have fun with teammates and become better athletes at the same time.
 Team training rates are determined based on the following three criteria:

 - Number of athletes [a minimum of five is needed]

 - Length of commitment of training